-Thanks to support from Food Power for Generation Covid, we were able to continue the programme throughout the Christmas holidays and will support families during February half term and Easter.
+Thanks to support from Food Power for Generation Covid, we were able to continue the programme throughout the Christmas holidays, February half term and Easter.
 And with the generous donations received from the public, we can now reach even more families so that their children can start the day with a healthy nutritious breakfast.

 “These boxes have been such a life line for parents, they have absolutely loved them” (Lambeth Assistant Headteacher)

 But we could not have reached this scale without the incredible co-operation of 108 participating schools and 58 Kitchen Social Hubs, whose dedicated staff and volunteers have been organising, packing and distributing the boxes.
 And this programme is not just about the food.
 The breakfast boxes have also been a crucial way for teacher to keep in touch with families during these challenging times.

 In partnership with Chefs in Schools, we have also distributed lunch hampers filled with 243,000 lunches to families across Lambeth and Southwark.
 These healthy hampers are a mixture of dry goods to cook such as rice and vegetables, combined with fresh meals from restaurant partners Mission Meals, Wahaca and Hawksmoor.

 “Parents are so impressed with the quality of food, it tastes amazing and very culturally appropriate to all.
 So many are touched.”
 (Southwark Teacher)